-- Outcomes Contract: This details the relationship between the outcomes funders and the service provider (the organisation responsible for designing and implementing the strategy to deliver outcomes), under which payment from outcomes funders are contingent on the service provider achieving agreed social outcomes.
-Donor agencies and partner governments could be involved as co-commissioners of outcomes. - 2.
+- 1. Outcomes Contract: This details the relationship between the outcomes funders and the service provider (the organisation responsible for designing and implementing the strategy to deliver outcomes), under which payment from outcomes funders are contingent on the service provider achieving agreed social outcomes.
+In a developing country context donor agencies and partner governments could be involved as co-commissioners of outcomes. - 2.
 Investor Agreement: This is an agreement between the investors and the service provider, specifying how much investor capital will be drawn down (and the timeline for drawdown) and terms under which payments are made to the investors. - 3.
-Memorandum of Understanding: Depending on country circumstances, there could be a formal Memorandum of Understanding between the government and the service provider, which defines the government's objectives and the manner in which the service provider helps to meet them. - 4.
 Measurement/Verification Agreement: This is an agreement between the outcomes funders and the measurement/verification agent, the organisation contracted to independently measure outcomes or audit the results reported.